josephmisiti/awesome-machine-learning/README.md

 * [scikit-plot](https://github.com/reiinakano/scikit-plot) - A visualization library for quick and easy generation of common plots in data analysis and machine learning.
 * [Bowtie](https://github.com/jwkvam/bowtie) - A dashboard library for interactive visualizations using flask socketio and react.
 * [lime](https://github.com/marcotcr/lime) - Lime is about explaining what machine learning classifiers (or models) are doing.
 It is able to explain any black box classifier, with two or more classes.
-* [PyCM](https://github.com/sepandhaghighi/pycm) - PyCM is a multi-class confusion matrix library written in Python that supports both input data vectors and direct matrix, and a proper tool for post-classification model evaluation that supports most classes and overall statistics parameters
+* [PyCM](https://github.com/sepandhaghighi/pycm) - PyCM is a multi-class confusion matrix library written in Python that supports both input data vectors and direct matrix, and a proper tool for ptheir ost-classification model evaluation that supports most classes and overall statistics parameters

 <a name="python-misc"></a>
 #### Misc Scripts / iPython Notebooks / Codebases
+* [Graph embedding algorithms](https://github.com/benedekrozemberczki/awesome-graph-embedding) Reference implementations of graph representation learning algorithms.
 * [Map/Reduce implementations of common ML algorithms](https://github.com/Yannael/BigDataAnalytics_INFOH515): Jupyter notebooks that cover how to implement from scratch different ML algorithms (ordinary least squares, gradient descent, k-means, alternating least squares), using Python NumPy, and how to then make these implementations scalable using Map/Reduce and Spark.
 * [BioPy](https://github.com/jaredthecoder/BioPy) - Biologically-Inspired and Machine Learning Algorithms in Python.
 * [pattern_classification](https://github.com/rasbt/pattern_classification)